NuAngels: Career

 The group attempted to represent Ukraine in the Eurovision Song Contest 2014 with their song "Courageous".
 They tied for fifth place in the Ukrainian national selection with two other competitors, earning fourth place from the jury and sixth place from the televoting.
 They took part in the Ukrainian national final for the Eurovision Song Contest 2016 with the song "Higher", reaching 5th overall.

 Members

 Slava

-Oksana "Slava" Kuznyetsova was born July 16, 1984 in Odessa.
+Oksana "Slava" Kuznyetsova was born July 16, 1984 in Odesa.
 Before the duo became a party involved in the project "People's Artist" and the reality show Temptation Island in 2005.
 She studied at the Kyiv National University of Culture and Arts with a vocal coach.
-She is a coloratura contralto and got married in 2012.
+She is a Lyric Contralto and got married in 2012.

 Viktoriya

 Ekaterina "Viktoriya" Smeyukha was born December 13, 1985 in Kharkiv.
 She took part in the TV show Chance and before meeting Yuri Nikitin, Viktoriya performed solo under the name Kyra.
 Viktoriya started her singing career as a member of the group SMS.
 However, the producer of the group was later convinced that she needed to pursue a solo career.
 She is a deep contralto and can play the piano.
 Viktoriya began to study at the Kharkiv State Academy of Culture, but two years later transferred to the Kyiv National University of Culture and Arts.